-Next-generation sequencing (NGS) is a highthroughput method used to determine a portion of a person's DNA sequence.
+Next-generation sequencing (NGS) is a highthroughput method used to determine the DNA sequence or gene changes of cancer cells in your tumor.
 This method would only be used if enough tumor tissue remains after other biomarker testing has been completed.